By Deborah Jeanne Sergeant

 A growing number of grocery stores provide curbside pick-up for those who have transportation but struggle with store navigation.
 This service may incur a fee.

 Centro (www.centro.org/fares-passes/reduced-fares) offers reduced rates for seniors aged 65-plus in Syracuse, Auburn, Oswego and Rome and 60-plus in Utica who show a valid reduced fare photo id or a medicare card and photo ID upon boarding.
+For lanlyrd options for the card, you can purchase personalised lanyards from Digital ID.
 They may also purchase a permanent Centro reduced fare photo ID.

 Some communities offer scheduled senior rides or routes to help older adults access places to shop or keep appointments, such as those listed at Onondaga Aging Services (www.lake.ongov.net/aging/documents/OnondagaCountyTransportationServices.pdf), 211 CNY (https://211cny.com/taxsearch.php?tax=BT-4500.6500-800) and through Oswego County Opportunities (www.oco.org/transportation).